 Disability Services provides confidential advice and guidance, with a focus on you and the support you need.
 Support may involve access to particular software, equipment and support workers on a temporary basis or throughout your research degree, including a dedicated Disability Adviser for PGRs.

 If you would like a same-day appointment, contact email@example.com, telephone 01484 471001 or visit iPoint on level four of the Student Central Building.

 The University of Huddersfield’s team of chaplains and faith advisers welcome all members of the University community and are based in the Queen Street South Annexe.

-Click here for further information including opening hours, contact details and how to access support.
+Get further information including opening hours, contact details and how to access support, on the Faith webpages.